chew-in/computational_physics/2_emergence/README.md

 1. The Ising model exhibits _**phase transitions**_, where the system undergoes a spontaneous change in its order.
 The most famous phase transition predicted in the Ising model is the ferromagnetic phase transition, where spins align and the material becomes magnetized.

 1. Due to the complexity of solving the Ising model analytically, numerical techniques like _**Monte Carlo simulations**_ are often used to study the behavior of the model and explore its phase transitions.
-The Metropolis algorithm
+An example is the Metropolis algorithm as follows -
+   1. Establish an initial microstate.
+   1. Choose a spin at random and make a trial flip.
+   1. Compute the change in the energy of the system due to the trial flip, $\Delta E := E_{trial} - E_{old}$.
+   1. If $\Delta E \leq 0$, accept the new microstate and go to step 8.
+   1. If $\Delta E < 0$, compute the quantity $w = e^{- \beta \Delta E}$.

 Read up a bit on Ising models.
 Besides the usual (Wikipedia, etc.) a few good starting points are: